RashmiGaidhane/FlutterGallery_IntegrationTestAutomation_/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Challenges
-1. Appium driver automation will not work as the given applications/ binaries do not have Key values/identifire, which are used to identify the objects on the screen.
-In this Flutter Gallery application we are blocked on Product screen due to not getting identifiers.
-Widget is not exposing the proper locators.
-As result we are blocked to automated the next steps.
-If elements/locator gets exposed to us then we can also automate this application using Appium.
+1. Appium driver automation will not work, as the given applications/ binaries do not have Key values/identifier, which are used to identify the objects on the screen.
+In this Flutter Gallery application Product screen is not showing any identifiers.
+[Widget is not exposing the proper locators.]
+As result we are blocked to automate the next steps.
+If elements/locators are exposed to us then we can also automate this application using Appium.
-2. Appium Flutter Driver is not recognizing Key values by FlutterElement/FlutterFinder using Java and hence as result we are blocked to automated the application scenarios.
+2. Appium Flutter Driver is not recognizing Key values by FlutterElement/FlutterFinder using Java and hence we are blocked to automate the application scenarios.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Video of test execution